-The Local: Embedded tab in the TETware professional GUI (see Figure 3) allows users to specify variables that TETware professional uses in execute mode to determine how to process a test case on an Embedded Realtime System.
+The Embedded tab in the TETware GUI (see Figure 3) is displayed when the RT extension is installed.
+It allows users to specify variables that TETware uses in execute mode to determine how to process a test case on an Embedded Realtime System.